-A swim-a-thon is a swim team fundraising event designed to raise money for swim teams and clubs.
-A swim-a-thon is a peer-to-peer fundraiser that works just like a walk-a-thon fundraising event, however, participants collect pledges and donations for swimming rather than walking.
-This concept seems to work well for swim teams because team members are able to earn funds and entertain the community while doing what they love to do the most… swim!
-Participants agree to swim for a set amount of time such as 30 minutes to one hour.
-During that time the goal for each participant is to swim as many laps as possible.
-A maximum number of laps may be established.
-Team members may collect pledges per completed pool lap they swim, or donors may also choose to donate a set amount.
+A swim-a-thon is a team fundraising event, most often designed to raise money for swim teams and clubs.
+A swim-a-thon is a peer-to-peer fundraiser (p2p) where participants collect pledges and donations for swimming laps.
+This concept seems to work well for swim teams because team members can earn funds and entertain the community while doing what they love to do the most… swimming!
+Participants agree to swim for a set amount of time, such as 30 minutes to one hour.
+During that time, the goal for each participant is to swim as many laps as possible.
+Team members collect pledges per completed pool lap they swim with our Athon platform, and a maximum number of laps can be established.
+Donors can also choose to donate a set amount.
+Our crowdfunding platform makes fundraising easy.

 Collecting Swimathon Donations

-An online crowdfunding campaign is essential to raising money with a swimathon fundraiser.
-Crowdfunding websites make it easy for your swimmers and coaches to share their fundraising page and get donations from friends and family.
-Some key features of our software include:
+An online p2p crowdfunding campaign is essential to raising money with a swim-a-thon fundraiser.
+Crowdfunding websites allow your swimmers and coaches to share their fundraising page and get donations from friends and family.
+Some key features of our peer to peer software for swim clubs are below.

-- Personal & Team Fundraising pages are the heart of the system.
-Each participant has a personalized page with images, videos, their mission statement, Donate Now button, a fundraising thermometer and social media links.
+- Personal and Team fundraising pages: Each participant has a personalized page with images, videos, their mission statement, a Donate Now button, a fundraising thermometer, and social media (Facebook and Twitter) links.

-- Participants can send out an email or social media donation request to friends and family members, which includes a link to their personal page.
-Making it easy for potential donors to contribute is key!
+- Participants can send friends and family members an email or social media donation request, including a link to their personal campaign page.
+Making it easy for potential donors to contribute via online and mobile giving is key.

-- Team & Individual Registration: All participants may easily create or join teams.
-Teams could be arranged by age group, swim club, school or other group.
+- Team and Individual Registration: Participants can quickly create or join teams.
+Teams could be arranged by age group, swim club, school, or another group.

 - Prize Management: Track multiple award levels and print reports to easily distribute prizes.
 When participants reach a certain fundraising level, they get a prize widget on their personal fundraising page.